 - The T-34 design and craftsmanship varied, with the early model 1940 being exceedingly poor: petrol engines which died after 350km (and not 350 thousand, as people may believe) in the field, an inferior transmission and a very cramped turret.
 A lack of radios meant that tanks built in 1940 had to communicate via flags.
 At cramped two-men turret in T-34/76, rubberless track wheels and links and so on.
 Later war build quality vastly improved, especially with the introduction of the vastly superior diesel engine and transmission and with build and production defects resolved (and the threat of immediate attack to the factories removed).

 - As a consequence of poor planning, hasty adoption and the colossal disruption caused by Operation Barbarossa, build quality was ridiculously variable (to the point where incompatibility of parts was called into question).
 The tanks from factory 112 were extremely poor and built with serious flaws, and the tanks built at factory 183 at Kharkov (the tank that originated the T-34 prototype) were excellent, being finished as well, or even better, than anything manufactured in Germany or France.
 Armor quality was consistently excellent, and in fact so good that it was a factor in the Germans being unable to directly copy the T-34 design.
-The ability of all T-34s, even inferior models, to be brought back into service despite being wrecked on the battlefield probably had to do with the chassis' flexibility for other purposes (for highly effective tank destroyers, for example), and all T-34s, even the lemons, featuring points that revolutionized armoured vehicle design, namely wide tracks, sloped armor, a powerful diesel engine, and superb suspension.
+The ability of all T-34s, even inferior models, to be brought back into service despite being wrecked on the battlefield probably had to do with the chassis' flexibility for other purposes (for highly effective tank destroyers, for example), and all T-34s, even the lemons, featuring points that revolutionized armored vehicle design, namely wide tracks, sloped armor, a powerful diesel engine, and superb suspension.

 - KV tank family: Designed as all-around heavy tanks with a box-like shape and thick, flat armor, the KV was a powerful but slow tank that suffered from serious shortcomings.
-They had transmission levers which often stuck and had to be tapped with a hammer, harsh and imprecise clutch-brake steering, an overstressed transmission (made worse when extra armor was applied late in the war) and armour that was largely unangled.
+They had transmission levers which often stuck and had to be tapped with a hammer, harsh and imprecise clutch-brake steering, an overstressed transmission (made worse when extra armor was applied late in the war) and armor that was largely unangled.
 A major shock to the Germans, nevertheless.
 A KV-2 with a tank-wrecking 152mm howitzer was dubbed the "Beast of Rasieniai" after it held up an entire German armored division at a Lithuanian village for over a day.

 - IS tank family: Designed as the successors to the increasingly-obsolete KV series of heavy tanks, and named after the Soviet leader himself, these tanks first saw service in early 1944.
 From the beginning, they were designed mainly for two purposes: to effectively destroy the newer generation of German tanks, and to storm cities, which it both did extremely well.
 After the great Patriotic War, some were exported to China and used during The Korean War.